talhadar1/NBBs_extension_morphing_sequence_using_cross_domain_correspondence/README.md

-# Neural Best-Buddies in PyTorch
+# Neural Best-Buddies Extension :  morphing sequence between images using cross-domain correspondence in PyTorch

-This is our PyTorch implementation for the NBB's Extension :  morphing sequence between images using cross-domain correspondence paper.
+This is our PyTorch implementation for the NBB's Extension :  morphing sequence between images using cross-domain correspondence.

 It was made as a part of GAN workshop at Tel-Aviv University ,Under the guidance of Prof. Daniel Cohen-Or and Sharon Fogel.